manuu1311/Blockade_aimbot/README.md

 A **U-Net** architecture trained to segment the game screen and detect opponent pixels.
 Since it performs pixel-level classification, it is more accurate, but slower.

 ### 2. Bounding Box Detection - YOLO-inspired
 A **simplified, custom YOLO-like architecture** trained to detect bounding boxes around players.
-It is lightweight and optimized for fast, high-frame-rate.
+It is lightweight and optimized for high frame-rate.

 In both cases, a simple algorithm is used to detect the head's likely position, starting from the model outputs.